Guides for Enterprise Talk

 A Handrail to Authenticity and Integrity

-These three caveats are the foundation of Enterprise Talk.
-I invite you to glance through them.
+Three caveats are the foundation of Enterprise Talk.
+They provide the timely cue to pause.

 No directions — No questions — No praise

 To be replaced with these other options, which one invents on-the-spot.
 Practice helps.

 Conveying in language what the child can perceive presently—what the child is now seeing, hearing, feeling, touching, and smelling.
 This is about input to the child — what the child takes in.